Customer Story

 Solution

-The city explored operations management system options and chose the Cartegraph software.
+The city explored operations management system options and chose the OpenGov software.
 “The ability to tie in to a web-based system that’s accessible on devices in the field made the decision process easy,” says Lancaster’s GIS coordinator Scott Snider.
 Lancaster started by rolling out the software in three departments: municipal gas, transportation, and code enforcement.

 Municipal Gas

-The municipal gas department configured Cartegraph to comply with the state public utilities commission’s annual audit requirements.
+The municipal gas department configured OpenGov to comply with the state public utilities commission’s annual audit requirements.
 “They’ve built in all the fields they need for their reports and tailored forms for eight different job functions,” says Snider.

 Crews use the software to categorize gas leaks by severity, attaching appropriate re-inspection intervals and mitigation tasks.
 Inspectors can rank a leak, track its progression, and document repairs in real-time for audit purposes.